Awaz

 Awaz achieved commercial success in Pakistan with the release of their self-titled debut album, Awaz, in 1993.
-The single "Janeman" was an instant hit as they became the first band from South Asia to appear on MTV in April 1992, composed by lead vocalist Haroon Rashid, produced by Haroon and Faakhir with lyrics written by Sarmed Mirza and Haroon.
+The single "Janeman" was an instant hit as they became the first band from South Asia to appear on MTV in April 1992; Janeman was composed by lead vocalist Haroon Rashid, produced by Haroon and Faakhir with lyrics written by Sarmed Mirza and Haroon.
 Their second studio album, Jadoo Ka Charagh, was released in 1995, and included the hit singles "Jadoo Ka Charagh" and "Shawa".
 The album proved to be better than the first studio release and stood up to everybody's expectations.
 In 1996, the band went on to record and release their third studio album, Shola, which included their biggest hit song "Mr. Fraudiay".
-Their third album comprised elements of western music and less traditional eastern music unlike the previous albums had.
-The very patriotic number Ay Jawaan was one of their most loved songs, followed by Jadoo Ka Chiragh and the comic, Mr Fraudiye.
-Due to a dispute between the members in late 1999, Haroon and Faakhir went on to pursue their solo careers while Asad Ahmed formed Karavan.
+Their third album comprised elements of western music and less traditional eastern music unlike the previous albums.
+The very patriotic number Ay Jawaan was one of their most loved songs, followed by Jadoo Ka Chiragh and the comic, Mr. Fraudiye.
+Due to a dispute among the group's members in late 1999, Haroon and Faakhir went on to pursue their solo careers while Asad Ahmed formed Karavan.